Bianca-Pasat/MOI/docs/source/index.rst

 Moreover it can cover proteomics analysis and metabolomics analysis.
 For the latter, MOI has additional tools for accessing differences in specific biochemical attributes.
 All available omics specific workflows can run autonomously, however if the user wishes they can integrate their data either with data driven or biology driven approaches.
-Finally, differentiating from existing pipelines we offer biotranslator as our pathway enrichment algorithm as it can better mit9igate the high noise inhereit with biological data
+Finally, differentiating from existing pipelines we offer biotranslator as our pathway enrichment algorithm as it can better mitigate the high noise inhereit with biological data